Geek-Estate/horizon-landingpage/hospitality-network-setup/index.md

 date: 2014-08-16
 author: Drew Meyers
 ---
-Horizon facilitates community members coming together in person to share conversations, stories, knowledge, jokes, and experiences.
-Everyone who has built community before knows putting people together in person is the only way to build community.
-Community does NOT exist without in person interactions, conversations, and experiences.

-How do we do it?

-Horizon is a hospitality exchange mobile platform for established trusted communities providing members the ability to connect and host one another during members' travels.
+Horizon is allows members the ability to connect and host one another during members' travels.
 In return for free accommodation, travelers make donations to your member association or a non profit organization of the host's choosing.

 Benefits to upgrading to Premium or Enterprise?